ibm-cloud-docs/cloud-pak-data/getting-started.md

 ## Step 1.
 Assign the license

 If you don't already have a license, you can:
-* Purchase a license through IBM Passport Advantage
+* Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html)
-* Register for a 60-day trial license of IBM Cloud Pak for Data
+* [Register](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a 60-day trial license of IBM Cloud Pak for Data

 **Important**: The trial is for {{site.data.keyword.cpd_full_notm}} software only.
 The trial does not include entitlement to the Red Hat OpenShift Container Platform.

-Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html) or register [here](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for an {{site.data.keyword.cpd_full}} 60-day trial license.
-The trial is for {{site.data.keyword.cpd_full}} software only.
-It doesn't include an IBM Managed Red Hat OpenShift cluster.

 To assign your license, follow these steps:
 1. Log in to your [IBM Cloud account](https://cloud.ibm.com).